Mandrake the Magician: Villains

 The Cobra is Mandrake's most evil and dangerous foe, apparent from the start of the story.
 In 1937, the Cobra seemed to be defeated, but returned in 1965, wearing a menacing silver mask.
 The Cobra's main goal is to acquire one of the two powerful Crystal Cubes, which increase mental energy.
 Mandrake and his father Theron guard them.
 Mandrake learned that The Cobra was secretly Luciphor, Theron's oldest son and, thus, Mandrake's half-brother.
 In later years, the Cobra was able to abandon his silver mask because his face had been reconstructed through surgery.
-He is sometimes accompanied by his assistant Ud.Later revealed to be Octon the leader of the 8.
+He is sometimes accompanied by his assistant Ud, later revealed to be Octon, the leader of the 8.

-Derek is Mandrake's twin brother and, thus, similar to Mandrake's appearance.
-The brother used his magical powers, which were near to Mandrake's, to achieve short-term personal satisfactions.
+Derek is Mandrake's twin brother and, thus, similar to Mandrake in appearance.
+He used his magical powers, which were nearly the same as Mandrake's, to achieve short-term personal satisfaction.
 Mandrake tried to remove Derek's knowledge of magic but never entirely succeeded.
 Derek's son Eric, with an unknown mother, shows no signs of following in his father's footsteps.

 The Clay Camel, real name Saki, is a master of disguise, able to mimic anyone and change his appearance in seconds.
 His name comes from the symbol he leaves at the scenes of his crimes, a small camel made of clay.

 The Brass Monkey, daughter of the Clay Camel, has a similar talent for disguises.

 Aleena the Enchantress is a former friend of Mandrake's from the College of Magic and a much-married spoiled temptress who uses her magic powers to benefit herself.
 She sometimes attempts to seduce Mandrake, but fails and, afterward, attempts to cause him trouble.